TrevorJohst/Hydra-ROS/docker/README.md

 ros2 launch hydra_ros hydra_zed.launch.yaml
 ```

-## Quick Start (a1)
+## Quick Start (dev)
-To run with a bag recorded on the A1 sensor payload (e.g., D455/T265), you can use the `a1` profile.
+To run with a bag (e.g., recorded with the sensor payload on the `A1` with the D455/T265), you can use the `dev` profile.
 You can simply run Hydra along with the bag.

-1. Run the `A1` launch script for Hydra:
+1. Run the `a1` launch script for Hydra:
 ```bash
 ros2 launch hydra_ros a1.launch.yaml use_sim_time:=true
 ```